Content Marketing for Contractors & Home Services

 We then create potential topics to go after in your content based on these problems — backing up these ideas with keyword research to ensure relevance.
 At the end of the day, it’s all about creating content that your customers will find helpful.

-If you’re publishing content once every month, you’ll likely have a hard time being found organically through search.
+If you’re only publishing content once every month, you’ll likely have a hard time being found organically through search.
 You also won’t be providing as much value to your customers than if you were publishing weekly.
+Google prioritizes sites that are clearly authoritative and thought-leaders in their industry, helping them to rank easier.

-- That’s why we create content calendars that layout the plan for each month in terms of which content will be created and then published.
+- We create content calendars that layout the plan for each month in terms of which content will be created and then published.

 “It’s been 6 months and the results we are getting are phenomenal!”